bitaemi/rxjs-reactive-patterns/README.md

       }
     });
 ```

 - shared data and no clear owner => issues whith DATA ENCAPSULATION

-DO NOT USE SUCH IMPLEMENTATION, LIKE THE ONE FROM `custom-events-non-scalable` branch!!!
+DO NOT USE SUCH IMPLEMENTATION, LIKE THE ONE FROM `custom-events-non-scalable` branch!

+# 3. Observable Pattern

-# 3. OBSERVABLE PATTERN - The Key Concept of Reactive Programming
+## 3.0.
+Observable Pattern - The Key Concept of Reactive Programming

 The main issue with OBSERVER Pattern, as seen above, is that there is no clear separation between registering to get data(`registerObserver`) and the ability to emit that same data(`notifyObservers`) because each observer has access to the SUBJECT- but what we need is that only certain part of the application  should be able to emit certain events!